rdk/p2rank/README.md

    `<pdb_file_name>_predictions.csv`, which contains an ordered list of predicted pockets, their scores, coordinates of their centroids and list of PDBSerials of adjacent amino acids and solvent exposed atoms.

-   If coordinates of Connolly points that belong to predicted pockets are needed they can be found in `visualizations/data/<pdb_file_name>_points.pdb`.
+   If coordinates of SAS points that belong to predicted pockets are needed they can be found in `visualizations/data/<pdb_file_name>_points.pdb`.
 There "Residue sequence number" (23-26) of HETATM record corresponds to the rank of corresponding pocket (points with value 0 do not belong to any pocket).